-JART Comments (December, 2022) Reference Source of Comment Applicant Response (January 2023) JART Response Report/Date: Geology and Water Resources Assessment Report December 2021 Author: GHD 35.
-Monitoring wells OW79-20, OW80-20 and OW69-08, although useful are not definitive to СН Attachment C, hereto.
-Monitoring wells OW80-20 and OW83-21 will be retained as Supplemental Monitoring wells, as shown on revised AMP Addendum Figure 5Rev1, also included in Attachment C. assess groundwater conditions at wetland W56.
-OW79-20 is some 120 metres upgradie of W56, OW80-20 is some 125 metres away and cross gradient and OW69-08 is on the downstream end of W56.
-Based on Figure 6.1 groundwater level drop under the wetland from the upstream end to the downstream end is at least 1 metre.
+JART Comments (December, 2022) Reference Source of Comment Applicant Response (January 2023) JART Response (June 2023) Report/Date: Geology and Water Resources Assessment Report December 2021 Author: GHD 35.
+Monitoring wells OW79-20, OW80-20 and OW69-08, although useful are not definitive to assess groundwater conditions at welland W56.
+OW79-20 is some 150 meta welland W56, OW80-20 is some 150 meta and OW56.
+Based on Figure 6.1 groundwater level drop under the welland from the upstream end to the downstream end is at least 1 metre.
 A groundwater monitoring station adjacent to and on the upstream end of W56 should be installed and incorporated into the monitoring program.
-To ensure wetland hydroperiod is maintained trigger levels for W56 should be set and mitigation actions and/or measures proposed. page 40, 41 Performance Monitoring program described in the AMP Addendum is to maintain the groundwater levels upgradient of potential water resources receptors such as Wetland W56.
+To ensure wetland hydroperiod is maintained trigger levels for W56 should be set and mitigation actions and/or measures proposed.
+Section 6.8.4, Wetland 56, page 40, 41 CH The basis of the mitigation measures and the Performance Monitoring program described in the AMP Addendum is to maintain the groundwater levels upgradient of potential water resources receptors such as Wetland W56.
 The program involves establishing target water levels at the upgradient trigger wells.
 Maintaining those water levels demonstrates that there is not a groundwater drawdown influence extending to features further downgradient.
 Beyond the trigger well location and beyond the wetland, other factors may influence the surface water or groundwater level.
 Other factors include: climate conditions (precipitation, snowpack, temperature, etc.), influences within the wetland (e.g. flow obstructions from beaver dams, tree fall, etc.), and any influence from other areas beyond the trigger well or wetland.
 It is not the intent of the mitigation measures to compensate for these influences that are unrelated to the quarry.
 Experiences had demonstrated this system of mitigation and monitoring to be effective and precautionary.
 Mitigation is achieved without needing a trigger of observable influence at the potential receptors.
 In fact, in order to be able to ensure a specified target level can be maintained by the mitigation measures, it is necessary to have the trigger wells in reasonable proximity to the recharge well alignment.
 Furthermore, groundwater monitoring wells immediately adjacent to surface water features have been found to be less effective monitoring tools as they tend to have a water level response that is buffered by the storage and/permeability associated with the surface water feature.
 Therefore, upgradient trigger well locations are preferred.
-The Supplemental Monitoring program includes groundwater level monitoring with the wetlands (including Wetland 56) and monitoring of
+The Supplemental Monitoring program includes groundwater level monitoring at additional locations, surface water level monitoring with the wetlands (including Wetland 56) and monitoring of ecological conditions.
+These additional data are analyzed as required by the AMP Addendum to identify if there are any unforeseen changes and whether any modification of mi